You might think freedom is the major benefit to achieving financial independence and early retirement.

-If you like it I apologize for the vitriol, but I hate that book.
-Here’s why: I’m not a mouse, nobody’s in control of my cheese except me, and rather than live my life in a maze, I climbed up and over the outside wall and scurried off in my own direction.
+If you like the book I kindheartedly suggest that your bullshit detector needs a tune-up.
+It’s a demeaning metaphor.
+I’m not a mouse, nobody’s in control of my cheese except me, and rather than live my life in a maze, I climbed up and over the outside wall and scurried off in my own direction.

 And to add insult to it, it was required reading in my department.
 On your own time, naturally.